-- For Location Type, choose X/Y fields.
+- For Location type, choose X/Y fields.

-- For X (Longitude), choose LONGITUDE.
+- For X (longitude), choose LONGITUDE.

-- For Y (Latitude), choose LATITUDE.
+- For Y (latitude), choose LATITUDE.

 - For Does your data have date fields?, choose No.

-This property can be used to choose a start and end date or date/time field in the data source.
+This parameter can be used to choose a start and end date or date/time field in the data source.
 If the incoming data has date information in a string format, then a date format is required.
 For details, see Define date and time properties.
 For the purpose of the analysis in this lesson, you will not specify any date and time information.

 This property can be used to designate a Track ID field in the data source.
 For details, see Track ID.
-For the purpose of the analysis in this lesson, you will not define a Track ID.
+For the purpose of the big data analysis in this lesson, you will not define a Track ID.

 - Click Complete to finish configuring the data source.

-Create the analytic
+Create the big data analytic